Consumer Guide to the Legal Fee Arbitration Program Pamphlet

 The arbitrators need to learn as much as possible about the fee dispute and the matter the attorney is handling or has handled.
 Therefore, in addition to the information you supply on the required printed form, the following may be helpful in support your dispute:

-All records, documents, files, proceedings and hearings pertaining to fee arbitration are open to the public, upon request.\once the matter has concluded.
+All records, documents, files, proceedings and hearings pertaining to fee arbitration are open to the public.

 WHEN WILL I RECEIVE NOTICE OF THE ARBITRATION HEARING